harishworkplace/Wallace_tree_multiplier/README.md

 # Wallace Tree Multiplier (64-bit)

 This repository contains an HDL implementation of a 64-bit Wallace Tree Multiplier designed for efficient high-speed multiplication of two 32-bit inputs.
-The multiplier uses a combination of full adders (FA) and a carry-lookahead adder (CLA) to reduce partial products, ensuring minimal propagation delay.
+The multiplier combines full adders (FA) and a carry-lookahead adder (CLA) to reduce partial products, ensuring minimal propagation delay.

 ## Table of Contents